stephencroberts/dotfiles/modules/dev-tools/README.md

 It's recommended to set the environment variable in the `.envrc` file in the project.

+### Libs

+`gtags` can be configured to load multiple databases by searching `GTAGSLIBPATH`. `direnv-dotfiles.sh` is configured to search for nested `GTAGS` files in the project with a default max search depth of 5 which can be configured by setting `GTAGS_MAX_DEPTH` per-project.

 ### Integrations

-The integration between gtags and direnv works by having modules specify a direnv script to run that should export `GTAGSLIBPATH` with a path(s) to another gtags database.
-It can work in conjunction with other ways of generating those databases, for instance when `npm install` is executed to generate a database for `node_modules`.
+Nested libs work in conjunction with other ways of generating those databases, for instance when `npm install` is executed to generate a database for `node_modules`.

 ## Direnv